yun2liu3/yun2liu3.github.io/_pages/research.md

 I am also interested in category theory and homotopy theory, especially the construction of model category structure and the explicit computation of homotopy (co)limits.
 I am developing a model category structure on categorified relative Hopf modules, which extends ideas from dg-categories and dg-functors.

 Beyond the above topics, I'm curious about functor homology, especially Hochschild homology and cyclic homology, and their generalizations for crossed simplicial groups.
-I have been thinking about cyclic nerves in the context of combinatorial $K$-theory, especially for polytopes and finite sets.
+I have been thinking about cyclic nerves in the context of combinatorial K-theory, especially for polytopes and finite sets.

 Research Projects